SparkPost/github-alerts-to-slack/README.md

 * This report includes alerts with "critical" or "high" severity, and excludes dismissed alerts.
 * This report limits to the first 50 repositories found, and first 50 alerts found.
-* Posting to Slack may fail if the payload is too large.